Ferdynand Grüning: Murders

 In 1926, Grüning was convicted of raping and killing 7-year-old Irena Erentzówna (or Francówna) in the village of Turek, for which he was sentenced to life imprisonment at the Rawicz Prison.
 In 1932, his sentence was reduced to 12 years following a general amnesty, and two years later, Grüning, who was suffering from an ocular disease he had acquired in prison, was released on medical grounds.

-On May 30, 1934, Grüning approached a group of boys playing football on the square of Aleksandrowska Street in Zgierz, offering one of them, Tadeusz Kuczyński, to accompany him to a tram where he would offer him some sweets.
+On 30 May 1934, Grüning approached a group of boys playing football on the square of Aleksandrowska Street in Zgierz, offering one of them, Tadeusz Kuczyński, to accompany him to a tram where he would offer him some sweets.
 Kuczyński refused, and so, Grüning instead extended his offer to 11-year-old Józef Chudobiński (or Kłudowiński), offering 50 groszy to buy him some candy.
 Chudobiński agreed and went with Grüning, but failed to return in the evening, prompting his father to start searching for him.
 The boy's skeleton was found in a field by a farmer in the village of Piaskowice Pieńki six weeks later.
 He was identified by a cap with his name and surname etched onto it, bearing the signature "Józef Chudobiński, cl.
 IV".
 Despite interacting with the children at the time of the crime, Grüning was not suspected, but was instead imprisoned for an unrelated crime not long after.
 After spending two years in prison, he was released in 1938.

-On July 8, 1938, Grüning raped and attempted kill 8-year-old Lucyna Góra in Piotrków Trybunalski, but she managed to escape.
+On 8 July 1938, Grüning raped and attempted to kill 8-year-old Lucyna Góra in Piotrków Trybunalski, but she managed to escape.
 When questioned about her injuries, Góra initially claimed that she had hurt herself while riding a bicycle with her "uncle", but later admitted that she was attacked after learning about her assailant's other crimes.

-On October 17, Grüning arrived in the village of Kościuszko, near Kutno, and visited the mayor, asking for accommodation.
+On 17 October, Grüning arrived in the village of Kościuszko, near Kutno, and visited the mayor, asking for accommodation.
 While the mayor was referring him to a local villager named Bembnista, two 9-year-old girls came to visit, attracting Grüning's attention.
 He started a conversation with the pair, suggesting that he could solder pots in their homes.
 One of the girls, Władysława Bagrowska, agreed to the idea and later led him to her house.
-Around 7 PM, Grüning visited Bembnista for his overnight stay and washed himself thoroughly.
+Around 7 pm, Grüning visited Bembnista for his overnight stay and washed himself thoroughly.
 Despite the fact that the host noticed that he was covered in blood, it did not arouse suspicion, as Bembnista believed that he might have cut himself while working.